FOLLOW US

 You should:

-• not leave bags or jackets hanging on the back of a chair in restaurants
+• avoid hanging bags or jackets on the back of a chair in restaurants

 • avoid falling asleep in public or on public transport

 Amsterdam police have warned of criminals using false police identities to trick tourists into handing over cash and credit cards.
-They will usually say that it is part of and investigation into counterfeit money and false credit cards.
+They will usually say that it is part of an investigation into counterfeit money or false credit cards.
 Be very cautious about any approaches.

-Genuine plain-clothed police will rarely carry out this type of inspection.
-Dutch police don’t have shiny badges, which the fake police sometimes present as ID.
+Genuine plain-clothes police will rarely carry out this type of inspection.
+Dutch police do not have shiny badges, which the fake police sometimes present as ID.

 Drug sellers